hdShang/arxiv-daily/docs/cs-CV/2025-12-21/papers/251217450v1-multiaqua-a-multimodal-maritime-dataset-and-robust-training-strategi.md

 ---
 layout: default
-title: MULTIAQUA: A multimodal maritime dataset and robust training strategies for multimodal semantic segmentation
+title: "MULTIAQUA: A multimodal maritime dataset and robust training strategies for multimodal semantic segmentation"
 ---

 # MULTIAQUA: A multimodal maritime dataset and robust training strategies for multimodal semantic segmentation